Am I Running Again?

 Here’s how I did related to those goals:

 Goal 2: Yes!
 Yes!
-I ran injury free, thanks in part to continued stretching (sometimes) and rolling my foot out each day after running to prevent PF.
+I ran injury free, thanks in part to sometimes stretching but also rolling my foot out each day after running to prevent PF.

-• Communion of Saints 5K: This small race earned me an AG medal!
-My kids and husband did the one miler.
-More here.
+• Communion of Saints 5K: My kids and husband did the one miler, and I did the 5K.

 Questions for you: